 A transitional AV septal defect involves an ostium primum ASD, a common AV valve, and a small- or moderate-size VSD.

-Symptoms in partial AV septal defects vary with the degree of mitral regurgitation; if mild or absent, symptoms may develop during adolescence or early adulthood, but infants with moderate or severe mitral regurgitation often have manifestations of HF.
+Symptoms in partial AV septal defects vary with the degree of mitral regurgitation; if mild or absent, symptoms may develop during adolescence or early adulthood, but infants with moderate or severe mitral regurgitation often have manifestations of heart failure.

 Symptoms in transitional AV septal defect fall on a spectrum, depending on the size of the VSD.

-Defects are repaired surgically between age 2 to 4 mo and 1 to 3 yr depending on the specific defect and severity of symptoms.
+Defects are repaired surgically between age 2 to 4 mo or 1 to 3 yr, depending on the specific defect and severity of symptoms.